build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ```bash
 export AWS_DEFAULT_REGION=us-east-1
 ```
-6. Copy `requirements.txt` and `app.py` files from the `recommendation-engine-full-stack/apis_for_sagemaker_models chalice_custom_scaling_kmeans_api` folder to the root of the chalice project sagemaker-apigateway-lambda-chalice.
+6. Copy `requirements.txt` and `app.py` files from the `recommendation-engine-full-stack/apis_for_sagemaker_models chalice_custom_scaling_kmeans_api` folder to the root of the chalice project `sagemaker-apigateway-lambda-chalice`.
 Let's take a quick look at the `app.py` file.
 The `app.py` file receives the JSON Request from the movie attributes from the front end and invokes the 2 model endpoints for the custom scaling model and the kmeans clustering model deployed on sagemaker.
 Here is how my setup looks like. :-
 ![Deployed endpoints in sagemaker](images/chaliceSetup.png)

-Hence make sure to replace with the correct sagemaker endpoint name  for the custom scaling model and the kmeans model in this section of the code in `app.py` in teh chalice project `sagemaker-apigateway-lambda-chalice` as shown below
+Hence make sure to replace with the correct sagemaker endpoint name  for the custom scaling model and the kmeans model in this section of the code in `app.py` in the chalice project `sagemaker-apigateway-lambda-chalice` as shown below
 ```bash
 .....
 ......